 Alignments with newly published [RFC7647] for handling of in SIP REFER (Refer-Sub header field by network entities along the path in B2BUA flows);

 Handling of default cases such as empty subject, empty icon, empty bulletin in the CPM Group Session.

+Version 3.0

+This version of the CPM Enabler provides the following features

+Align with GSMA RCS use cases and remove features that are not needed.

+Supports Super Pager Mode CPM Standalone Message.
+Pager Mode CPM Standalone Message can exceed 1300bytes if the CPM Client has positive knowledge of the use of a ‘connection-oriented transport protocol’ in every hop of the path towards the recipient, as defined in [RFC 3428];

+Remove the support of IMAP operations with CPM Message Storage; the NMS APIs will be the only way to manage CPM Message Storage

 Architectural Model

 The CPM Enabler is realized as a framework for communication services, and is realized using a client - server architecture concept.
 It interacts with other network elements and re-uses concepts and technologies specified by other OMA Enablers (e.g. SIMPLE IM [OMA-SIMPLE-IM], PoC [OMA-POC]) and in non-OMA specifications / documents.
 The architecture is based on the requirements defined in [OMA-CPM-RD].